Furyforev3r/Youtube-Forever/README.md

  **Acess the application in the browser: `http://localhost:PORT` or `http://localhost:3000`**

 ## ⚠️ | Warning
-**The API is not finalized, without quality filter or download of the audios!**
+**The API is not finalized, without quality filter or download of the videos/audios!**